Neuroscience

 Students must complete the program requirements as described in the Major in Neuroscience.

-To be eligible for their first work term, students must be enrolled in the Major (Co-op) in Neuroscience and have completed at least 7.0 credits, achieve a cumulative GPA of 2.5 or higher, and complete COPB50H3 and COPB51H3.
+To be eligible for their first work term, students must be enroled in the program, have completed at least 7.0 credits, and maintain a CGPA of 2.50 or higher.
 It is recommended that PSYB07H3, PSYB70H3, NROB60H3, at least one of [BIOB10H3, BIOB11H3] and at least one of [NROB61H3, PSYB55H3] be completed before the first work term.
 Any of these courses that are not completed prior to the first work term are recommended to be completed before the second work term.
+In addition to their academic courses, students must also complete the required Co-op preparation courses.

 Co-op Course Requirements